-- Select an infrastructural project Select an infrastructural solution (i.e., a specific infrastructural project) that is planned or implemented in the city you previously studied.
+- Select an infrastructural project Select an infrastructural project that is planned or implemented in the city you previously studied.
 Use the summary of group work to present the case study, focusing on the chosen infrastructural solution.
-Define the type of decision you will analyze (e.g, infrastructure location, technical materials, special features, urban challenge).
-Choose a complex decision type. - Identify studies and information For the chosen infrastructural solution and type of decision, describe the studies that were conducted.
+Choose a complex infrastructural project. - 2.
+Identify studies and information For the chosen infrastructural project, describe the studies that were conducted.
 Identify their types, according to the five dimensions of the infrastructure system.
-If needed describe a timeline of studies to properly describe the project process. - 3.
-Analyze technical alternatives Identify any technical alternatives that were considered for the chosen infrastructural solution and type of decision.
-Describe the pros and cons of the alternatives. - 4.
-Identify stakeholders involved Define the roles and responsibilities of the stakeholders involved in the decision-making process. - 5.
-Evaluate the decision-making process Discuss the involvement of relevant stakeholders, the existence of relevant information and studies to make the decision and if there was any review of the process.
-Discuss possible improvements in the decision-making process and propose recommendations.
+Identify the stage in the planning and management process for each study conducted.
+If needed describe a timeline of studies to properly describe the project. - 3.
+Analyze similar projects in other cities Identify similar infrastructural projects in other cities.
+List the studies and information that were considered for these projects.
+Describe similarities and differences to the infrastructural project you chose.
+Support your findings with a literature search. - 4.
+Detail the methods and tools used for the technical dimension List in detail the different methods and studies made to plan and build the type of infrastructural project you selected.
+Support your findings with a literature search.
+Describe the purpose of the most relevant studies/methods that need to be made. - 5.
+Evaluate the infrastructural project process Discuss the existence of relevant information and studies for the infrastructural project in your city.
+Based on your analyses of other cases, discuss possible improvements and propose recommendations.
 Motivate your choices.